LNST-project/lnst/README.md

 we've yet to mark individual library APIs as 'stable' so no guarantees for backwards compatibility are yet in place.

-This also means that many of our documentation resources outlining how to write recipes on the wiki are also out of date.
-We'll soon start working on these but please be patient with us.

-If you're interested in helping out we accept code contributions via Patches submitted to our mailing list <lnst-developers@lists.fedorahosted.org>.

-Likewise if you're interested in trying out LNST and are having trouble with setting stuff up because of the current state of our documentation feel free to reach out to us either on the mailing list or on #lnst @ freenode.net irc channel.

 # LNST - Linux Network Stack Test #

 Linux Network Stack Test is a tool that supports development and execution of automated and portable network tests.
 For detailed description of the architecture of LNST please refer to project website (link listed on Internet Resources bellow).

 ## Install